Years published: 2019, 2023

 Progressive external ophthalmoplegia can be a syndrome on its own unassociated with other signs or symptoms, or it can occur as part of a larger syndrome.
 In some people primary mitochondrial myopathy can cause weakness and paralysis of other facial muscles.
 This can lead to additional symptoms including difficulty swallowing or slurred speech.
 Some people can develop problems breathing (respiratory problems).

 Some people may have involvement of the muscles of the arms and legs.
 The hips, shoulder girdle, or neck muscles can also be involved.
-Sometimes, only muscles in one area of the body are affected; sometimes in multiple areas of the body.
+Sometimes, only muscles in one area of the body are affected: sometimes in multiple areas of the body.
 Cramping, stiffness, weakness, and paralysis of the affected muscles can potentially develop.
-Muscle fatigue, muscle pain (myalgia), and muscle wasting can also develop.
-Exercise intolerance, which is a decreased ability to performed physical tasks, is a common symptom, and is sometimes the first noticeable symptoms in adults.
+Muscle fatigue, muscle pain (myalgia) and muscle wasting can also develop.
+Exercise intolerance, which is a decreased ability to perform physical tasks, is a common symptom, and is sometimes the first noticeable symptoms in adults.
 Sometimes, symptoms of primary mitochondrial myopathy may only be present following exercise or physical activity.
-In severe instances, progressive muscle weakness in the legs can lead to the need for devices to help with walking (e.g. cane) or, eventually, a wheelchair.
+In severe instances, progressive muscle weakness in the legs can lead to the need for devices to help with walking (e.g., cane) or, eventually, a wheelchair.